 The Javascript filter method and the includes method

-method is a built-in JavaScript function that is available for arrays.
+The filter method is a built-in JavaScript function that is available for arrays.
 It allows you to create a new array with elements that pass a certain condition specified by a callback function.

 It iterates through each element of the array and executes the callback function on each element.